mirror-media/newebpay-node/README.md

 ## Usage

 #### Prepare

 First, you need to import a constructor from @mirror-media/newebpay-node

 ```
 import NewebPay from '@mirrormedia/newebpay-node'
 ```

 The next step is to define two variables: `key` and `iv`, the following key/iv is just for testing(provide by doc)

 ```
 const key = '12345678901234567890123456789012'
-const iv = '1234567890123456
+const iv = '1234567890123456'
 ```

->`key` and `iv` are encrypt params provide by newebpay, ***each store has different value***, please get the correct key/iv corresponding to the store from the person in charge.
+> `key` and `iv` are encrypt params provide by newebpay, **_each store has different value_**, please get the correct key/iv corresponding to the store from the person in charge.

 Next step is to create an instance via `NewebPay` constructor with `key` and `iv`

 ```
 const newebpay = new NewebPay(key, iv)
 ```

 #### Encrypt Payload

 To encrypt data, please create an object which contains specific params, then use `newebpay.getEncryptedFormPostData()` to encrypt it

 ```
 const tradeInfo = {
         MerchantID: 'MS315799494',